denniszielke/resilient-cloud-apps/README.md

 Chaos engineering, fault injection testing, resiliency patterns, designing for failure - so many design principles and topics and still is reliability often times an afterthought.
 Let us run together a "game day" for resilience validation of our live Azure application.

-Take a look how we use **Azure Chaos Studio** for doing resilience validation, and how we measure, understand, and improve resilience against real-world incidents using **resiliency patterns in code**.
+Take a look how we use **Azure App Configuration** to toggle various resilience scenarios, and how we measure, understand, and improve resilience against real-world incidents using **resiliency patterns in code**.
 We will also show you how you can use **Azure Monitor with Application Insights** to compare and understand the availability impact of your patterns.

 High Level Architecture: